AnTonyHa/cecs343-VCS-01-JSTWin/README.txt

         - Label of form: man-#.rc, "man-#", "label"
 	- label
 		- A double quoted string ("this label", "man-#") or an exact manifest file ID (man-#.rc)
-        - Label of form: "label"
+        - Label of form: "label",  manifest name can be passed explicitly instead -- .man-#.rc -- (no quotes)

 rebuild
 Signature: rebuild <repositoryPath> <rebuildPath> <label>